-- file (optional) backwards compatibility with naming scheme for /tasks/create/file - files (required) sample(s) to inspect and add to our pending queue - timeout (optional) (int) analysis timeout (in seconds) - priority (optional) (int) priority to assign to the task (1-3) - options (optional) options to pass to the analysis package - tags (optional) define machine to start by tags.
+- file (optional) backwards compatibility with naming scheme for /tasks/create/file - files (optional) sample(s) to inspect and add to our pending queue - strings (optional) newline separated list of URLs and/or hashes (to be obtained using your VirusTotal API key) - timeout (optional) (int) analysis timeout (in seconds) - priority (optional) (int) priority to assign to the task (1-3)

+- options (optional) options to pass to the analysis package - tags (optional) define machine to start by tags.
 Platform must be set to use that.
-Tags are comma separated - custom (optional) custom string to pass over the analysis and the processing/reporting modules - owner (optional) task owner in case multiple users can submit files to the same cuckoo instance - memory (optional) enable the creation of a full memory dump of the analysis machine - enforce_timeout (optional) enable to enforce the execution for the full timeout value - clock (optional) set virtual machine clock (format %m-%d-%Y %H:%M:%S)
+Tags are comma separated - custom (optional) custom string to pass over the analysis and the processing/reporting modules - owner (optional) task owner in case multiple users can submit files to the same cuckoo instance - memory (optional) enable the creation of a full memory dump of the analysis machine - enforce\timeout (optional) enable to enforce the execution for the full timeout value - clock (optional) set virtual machine clock (format %m-%d-%Y %H:%M:%S)